NickshihU7/EE6470/Midterm/README.md

 ## How to execute the codes

--	First of all, go to the directory of each version.
+-	First of all, go to the directory of one of the version.

 		$ cd $Midterm/Baseline
 		$ cd $Midterm/LoopUnrolling